 Linked Services

 Our Website may contain links to or integrations with other services such as Facebook, Twitter, LinkedIn, and other media services and platforms whose information practices may be different than ours.
 Visitors should consult these other services' privacy notices as we have no control over information that is submitted to, or collected by, these third parties.

+Acceptance of the Policy:

+By visiting our website, signing up or logging into the website, uploading information on our website; you acknowledge and unconditionally accept the policy.
+If you do not agree with this Policy, do not use our website and services or provide here any of your personal data.

 Governing Law and Jurisdiction